dyangny/Coursera-Practical-Machine-Learning-Project/README.md

 Practical-Machine-Learning-Project
 ==================================

 The Project_Writeup.html file nicely sums up the project.
+I apologize that I am unable to create an gh-pages branch.
+You may have to clone the repo to view the compiled HTML file.

-However, I neglected to print out the prediction results on the test data set.
+However, I neglected to print out the prediction results on the test data set and will not be able to do so since the publishing process takes 4 hours on my machine.

 The prediction results are as follows:
 1. B